Azerbaijani Identity Culture

 The Safavid Empire in the 16th and 17th centuries was a golden age for Azerbaijani culture.
 Although a Persian empire, Azerbaijani language and culture was made official in the court and actively supported by the Shah.
 Shia Islam was made the state religion and deeply ingrained into Azerbaijani culture.
 The cultural festival of Navruz, of ancient Zoroastrian origin, was also revived and supported and remains a national holiday for Azerbaijanis.
 Several great writers appeared under the empire, mugham music was revived, and architectural and artistic styles appeared that are still considered classically Azerbaijani today.
 Perhaps most importantly, the Safavids united Azerbaijanis into a single empire where they were politically and culturally empowered, giving Azerbaijanis a sense of proud nationality in a united homeland.

 The Azerbaijan Democratic Republic (1918-1920) was formed as the Russian empire collapsed.
 It was the first secular democratic republic in the Muslim world.
 Its constitution championed democracy, equality, and civil rights.
 It was one of the few countries that granted women the right to vote and hold office.
 It founded the region’s first modern university, Baku State, in 1919 and successfully brought investment to its oil industry while rapidly gaining international recognition.
 However, it was weakened by ethnic tensions, a war with newly independent Armenia over disputed borders, and threats from the Ottoman Empire, Qajar Empire, and Russia.
 The Soviet Red Army invaded and dissolved the republic in April of 1920.
-Nevertheless, the short-lived Azerbaijan Democratic Republic is seen as the first truly independent, modern Azerbaijani state – and one that showed Azerbaijanis as forward- and westward-facing.
-The modern Republic of Azerbaijan, founded August 30, 1991 with the collapse of the USSR, is seen as a continuation of this initial government.
+Nevertheless, the short-lived Azerbaijan Democratic Republic is seen as the first truly independent, modern Azerbaijani state – and one that showed Azerbaijanis as forward and westward facing.
+The modern Republic of Azerbaijan, founded August 30, 1991, after declaring independence from the USSR, is seen as a continuation of this initial government.
 Together, they represent a dedication to self-determination and independent governance.
 To emphasize this continuity, the modern Republic of Azerbaijan celebrates its Independence Day on May 28th, the day the Azerbaijan Democratic Republic declared independence from the Russian Empire.

 Wars with Armenia (1918-1920, 1988-1994, 2016, 2020, 2023) have largely defined Azerbaijan’s recent development.
 At the borderlands of various empires for most of history, the peoples of the Caucasus lived fluidly and interspersed across those mountains.
 Under the Russians and Soviets, nationalism grew and independent homelands were sought that incorporated as much of a people’s population and historically important lands as possible.
 In the case of the Armenians and Azerbaijanis, the overlap in claims was enormous.
 Fighting first broke out in 1918, particularly over the Nagorno-Karabakh, Nakhchivan, and Zangezur regions.
 The war ended in 1920 when the Soviet Red Army conquered both countries.
 Nakhchivan remained with Azerbaijan and Nagorno-Karabakh was made an autonomous oblast within Soviet Azerbaijan, but conflict remained.
 In the late 1980s, Armenia demanded to unite with Nagorno-Karabakh.
-Clashes led to full-scale war with Azerbaijani and Armenian independence in 1991.
+Clashes began and, after Azerbaijan and Armenia declared independence from the USSR in 1991, full-scale war broke out.
 Under a Russia-mediated ceasefire, Armenia retained Nagorno-Karabakh and adjacent regions, but the international community did not recognize the new borders.
 The United Nations issued several resolutions affirming Azerbaijan’s territorial integrity and calling for Armenia to withdraw.
 The conflict remained frozen, occasionally igniting into skirmishes, such as the Four Day War (2016) and the Second and Third Nagorno-Karabakh Wars (2020, 2023).
-In the final conflict, Azerbaijan took the entire territory back and the entire Armenian population of Nagorno Karabakh evacuated to Armenia.
+In the final conflict, Azerbaijan took the entire territory back and the entire Armenian population of Nagorno-Karabakh evacuated to Armenia.
 Peace talks are progressing to reset the borders back to nearly what they were under the Russian Empire and USSR.
 The long term effects of this prolonged and complicated conflict have elevated patriotism and the position of the security forces in both countries, where each has a high enlistment rate and military expenditure per capita.

 Diversity in Azerbaijan